ADD CONDITION

 When should I stop using Menthol Flavor Cough Drop and consult a doctor?

 Stop use and ask a doctor if your cough persists for more than 1 week, if it tends to recur, or if it is accompanied by fever, rash, or persistent headache.
+Also, consult a doctor if your sore mouth does not improve in 7 days.

 Is there any information about using this product during pregnancy or while nursing?